 - Schools embrace the significant role they play in achieving regional prosperity.

-Applying districts will be required to submit readiness assessments to help school districts and communities understand their current K-12 system and its level of alignment to education and workforce needs.
+Applying districts will be required to complete the online readiness assessment to help school districts and communities understand their current K-12 system and its level of alignment to education and workforce needs.
 Findings will be used to identify priority areas for coaching and support.

-Selected cohort districts will have one school year to proceed through the first four phases of the Ready Schools Design Process to be ready to apply for implementation funding.
+Selected cohort districts will have the 2018-19 school year to proceed through the first four phases of the Ready Schools Design Process to be ready to apply for implementation funding.

 Ready Schools Design Process:

 The development grant will support participating districts through the first four phases of the Ready Schools design process.
 This process, developed by ROI and modeled on best practices for systems building and problem solving, includes:

 Discovery Phase (3 months): The Discovery Phase engages design teams in a process of collaboration and data gathering.
 Through purposeful interviews with key constituencies, community members, and industry partners, the team begins to discover deeper community needs, develops a solid foundation for guiding questions, and listens to what others hope for their community schools.

 Synthesis Phase (2 months): The Synthesis Phase builds on Discovery through learning and exploration.
 Here, the design team assembles the information gathered from stakeholders and begins to make sense of the needs and hopes of employers, educators, parents, and students.
 Context is developed by visiting model programs, researching strategies, and exploring relevant ideas to gain key insights and determine guiding questions.

 Ideation Phase (2 months): The Ideation Phase involves having key stakeholders and the design team generate possible solutions and consider how the ideas fit together as a K-12 aligned system.
 The goal of Ideation is to create a pool of promising solutions to meet the needs of the students, community, and schools.